Aetna Logo

 Aetna Logo 2012

-In 2012, Aetna reorganized to reflect the impact of health care reform on insurance services.
-To confirm its intentions, it revamped the logo, for which it enlisted the help of agency Siegel + Gale.
+In 2012, Aetna reorganized to reflect the impact of healthcare reform on its insurance services.
+To confirm its intentions, it revamped the logo, enlisting the help of the agency Siegel+Gale.
 The designers got rid of the human figure and focused only on the lettering:

-1. They made all of the letters lowercase and reunited the “a” and “e.”
+1. They made all the letters lowercase and reunited the “a” and “e”.

 2. They created a custom sans serif typeface that combined wide lines, smooth rounding, and right angles.